-If you’ve ever watched any Hollywood movie based on Hacking, you must have seen how the hackers protect and hack computers just by using USB Pendrive.
+If you’ve ever watched any Hollywood movie based on Hacking, you must have seen how hackers protect and hack computers just by using USB Pendrive.
 It seems like a cool idea.
 You can Lock down your PC using Pendrive and then unlock it using the same Pendrive.

 Also Read: How to boost lock screen security?